Choosing the right employment-based visa for you

 - Investors and Entrepreneurs investing in their own business or purchase an existing business can seek an E-2 Investor Visa or Visa for entrepreneurs.

-- Fiancé(e)s looking to marry a U.S. citizen will seek a K-1 Fiancé(e) Visa
+- Fiancé(e)s looking to marry a U.S. citizen will seek a K-1 Fiancé Visa.

-Our work/employment-based visa lawyers are happy to help you determine which work visa category is the best fit given your needs and a particular set of facts.
+Our Los Angeles employment-based visa lawyers are happy to help you determine which work visa category is the best fit given your needs and a particular set of facts.
 We pride ourselves on finding the right solutions for our clients.
-If you would like to discuss any matters regarding work/employment-based visas, contact us today at 323-857-0034!
+If you would like to discuss any matters regarding work visas, contact us today at 323-857-0034!